 To get the most out of this course, it is recommended that students have achieved a B standard or above in Year 9 Mathematics.
-In Year 10, it would be highly advantageous to be studying Year 10 Advanced Mathematics and Year 10 Physics/ Chemistry.
+In Year 10, it would be highly advantageous to be studying Year 10 Preparation for Math Methods and Year 10 Physics/Chemistry.